armory/docs/content/en/docs/armory-admin/notifications-slack-configure.md

 ---
-title: Configuring Slack Notifications
+title: Configuring Slack Notifications in Spinnaker
+linkTitle: Configuring Slack Notifications
 aliases:
   - /docs/spinnaker-install-admin-guides/slack-notifcations
+description: >
+  Learn how to configure Spinnaker to send Slack notifications.
 ---
-This article describes how to configure Spinnaker to send Slack notifications.

 ## Create a Slack application

 Go to the [Apps Management URL](https://api.slack.com/apps) and click on the “Create New App” button.
 Once done, you will get access to the basic configuration pane.
 You might want to customize some settings, like the color or the logo of your application at the bottom of it.

 ![Github Webhook](/images/slack-notifications-1.png)

 ## Create a bot

-Once the application has been created, you will create a Bot.
+Create a bot after your Slack application has been created.
 Next, select the “Add features and functionality” menu and then select “Bots”.

 Enter the following fields: